 Vehicles meant for transporting wheelchair users have also become much more sophisticated these days with motorized ramps for easy access and comfortable seats that make it easy to transfer from the wheelchair and back again.
 RVs have already been mentioned as one area that used to be prohibited to wheelchairs simply because they were not designed for that purpose.

 In the past, it was expected that wheel chair users would not want to take an open road vacation because of the limitations of not being in close proximity to medical assistance if they needed it.
+This was restrictive for anyone about to travel when costs could be high and the budget was tight.

 Modern thinking has turned that around and now you can buy or rent RVs that have been specially customized for wheelchair access with wider doors and interior passage, handicap bathroom facilities and all the comforts of home along with a motorized ramp for getting in and out.